-Course Name: Research and Writing in Diplomacy Course Code: MAD 602 Credit hours: 3 Description:
+Course Name: Research and Writing in Diplomacy

-This course enable students to comprehend and become critically aware of the specific scientific methods, concepts and theories in their field of studies.
-This course provides students with advance skills to design, conduct and publish research projects that address current challenges to international and national security, yet maintain standards of scientific inquiry.
-Upon completing the course students will be able to identify and implement proper ways to address and conduct research in the field of study and prepare them to publish the results of scientific inquiry in the form of MA level research project or article; prepare a comprehensive research project that bridges theoretical and academic perspectives
+This course enables students to comprehend and become critically aware of the specific scientific methods, concepts and theories in the field of diplomacy.
+The course provides students with advance skills to design, conduct and publish research projects that address current challenges to international and national security, yet maintain standards of scientific inquiry.
+Students will be able to identify and implement appropriate methods for addressing and conducting research in their field of study, as well as publishing the results of scientific inquiry in the form of a master level research project or article.

-Course Name: Theories of International Relations Course Code: MAD 603 Credit hours: 3
+Course Name: Theories of International Relations